MicrosoftDocs/sql-docs/docs/relational-databases/diagnose-resolve-latch-contention.md

 2. **Percentage of total wait time spent on latch wait types during peak load**: If the average latch wait time as a percentage of overall wait time increases in line with application load, then latch contention may be affecting performance and should be investigated.

    Measure page latch waits and non-page latch waits with the [SQLServer:Wait Statistics Object](./performance-monitor/sql-server-wait-statistics-object.md) performance counters.
-Then compare the values for these performance counters to performance counters associated with CPU, I/O, memory and network throughput, for example transactions/sec and batch requests/sec are two good measures of resource utilization.
+Then compare the values for these performance counters to performance counters associated with CPU, I/O, memory, and network throughput.
+For example, transactions/sec and batch requests/sec are two good measures of resource utilization.

    > [!NOTE]
    > Relative wait time for each wait type is not included in the *sys.dm_os_wait_stats* DMV because this DMW measures wait times since the last time that the instance of SQL Server was started or the cumulative wait statistics were reset using DBCC SQLPERF.
 To calculate the relative wait time for each wait type take a snapshot of *sys.dm_os_wait_stats* before peak load, after peak load, and then calculate the difference.
 The sample script [Calculate Waits Over a Time Period](#calculate-waits-over-a-time-period) can be used for this purpose.